mefuller/businesscard-qrcode/README.md

 - `textwidth=`: relative width of the text block `1` means full width, so `qrwidth` plus `textwidth` should be smaller than `1` the remainig space is left empty between the text and QR-Code, default: `0.55` (that's 55% of the available space)
 - `qrwidth=`: relative width of the QR-Code `1` means full width, so `qrwidth` plus `textwidth` should be smaller than `1` the remainig space is left empty between the text and QR-Code, default: `0.40` (that's 40% of the available space)
 - `lang=`: language of the wikipedia page, will be prepended before `wikipedia.org`, e.g. `de.wikipedia.org`, default: `de`
-- `address`or `noaddress`: disable rendering of the address in text and QR-Code, default: address
+- `address` or `noaddress`: disable rendering of the address in text and QR-Code, default: `address`
+- `zipfirst` or `cityfirst`: define address printing style, whether postal code precedes or follows city, default: `zipfirst`
 - `hint` or `nohint`: show the little text hints, default: `hint`
 - `icon` or `noicon`: show the icons, default: `icon`
 - `rightalign` or `leftalign`: align text left or right, default: `rightalign`